Why Ayurveda recommends against consuming curd at night and daily

 Ayurveda warns against heating curd and having it with meat and fish.

-Now that summer is knocking on our doors; it is essential to adjust one’s diet as per the seasonal change.
-For that, you don’t necessarily need to do a grocery haul or completely change what your pantry and fridge look like.
-However, small diet changes go a long way in helping the body cope with the changing temperature and humidity levels.
+Now that summer time is knocking on our doorways; it is important to regulate one’s diet as in line with the seasonal change.
+For that, you do not always need to do a grocery haul or absolutely alternate what your pantry and fridge appear like.
+However, small weight loss plan modifications pass an extended manner in supporting the frame address the converting temperature and humidity degrees.

 Ayurveda, too, highly approves of dahi, but it also warns about how much curd is good for the body and when and how you should have it.
 Ayurveda specialist Dr Dixa Bhavsar Savaliya recently shared a post on her Instagram elaborating on how curd is looked at through the ‘Ayurvedic lens’.